Drone (sound): Use in musical compositions

 Drones continue to be characteristic of folk music.
 Early songs by Bob Dylan employ the effect with a retuned guitar in "Masters of War" and "Mr. Tambourine Man".
 The song "You Will Be My Ain True Love", written by Sting for the 2003 movie Cold Mountain and performed by Alison Krauss and Sting, uses drone bass.

 Drones are used widely in the blues and blues-derived genres.
 Jerry Lee Lewis featured drones in solos and fills.
 Drones were virtually absent in original rock and roll music, but gained popularity after the Beatles used drones in a few popular compositions (for example, "Blackbird" has a drone in the middle of a texture throughout the whole song, "Tomorrow Never Knows" makes use of tambura).
 They also used high drone for the dramatic effect in some sections of several of their compositions (like the last verses of "Yesterday" and "Eleanor Rigby").
-Roy Ayers' Everybody Loves the Sunshine (1976) has a high sustained synth string note through most of the song.
-The rock band U2 uses drones in their compositions particularly widely.
+Rock band U2 uses drones in their compositions particularly widely.
 In the Led Zeppelin song "In The Light", a keyboard drone is used throughout the song, mostly in the intro.

+American musician Roy Ayers used this technique in most of his repertoire.
+Examples being Everybody Loves the Sunshine (1976) and Searching (1976)) which have a high sustained synth string note through most of their duration.

+Afrocentric acts influenced by Ayers like acid jazz or neo soul tend to use this technique very often. compositions like Erykah Badu's "Otherside of the Game", Slum Village's "Untitled/Fantastic" or Jamiroquai's "Everyday" (in a lower extent for that case) use a synthesized or acoustic high sustained string.

+Scott Walker - "It's Raining Today" from 1969's SCOTT 3 Uses a drone and this song was used in Tv.
+Shows as a hunting effect.